biscuit13161/GOTHiC/README.md

 This is Hi-C analysis software which uses a cumulative binomial test to detect interactions between distal genomic loci that have significantly more reads than expected by chance in Hi-C experiments \[Mifsud *et al*,2017\].
 It takes mapped paired NGS reads as input and gives back the list of significant interactions for a given bin size in the genome.

-GOTHiC++ is available as a pre-built Singularity image which can be run locally or on a HPC, available from **TBC**.

 **GOTHiC Authors**: Borbala Mifsud and Robert Sugar